jstarks974/MicroServiceA/README.md

 "A", respectively, over a text file.

 ## Requires:
 Python3
+The Python time library
 Text file communication
-the Python time library

 ## How to REQUEST Data: